menached/doap.com/README.md

 # DOAP Shop - Order Management and Delivery System

-**The DOAP Shop** is a scalable, serverless order management and delivery system that uses AWS Cloud services like Lambda, API Gateway, S3, SES, and SNS to process orders, store data, and send email notifications dynamically.
+**DOAP Shop** is a scalable, serverless order management and delivery system that uses AWS Cloud services like Lambda, API Gateway, S3, SES, and SNS to process orders, store data, and send email notifications dynamically.

 ## Project Overview
 The project streamlines online orders by integrating: